lr42/lr42.github.io/fsm_presentation.md

 ## State table example

 - More compact
-- Work best for _truly_ finite-state machines
+- Work best for simpler finite-state machines
     - More complex setups require notes for explanation